 The bottom line is that you can save a lot of money by improving your credit situation before buying a home.

 If you find out that your score is low, and you want some tips for improving it, you’ll find plenty of advice here on our website.
-I recommend starting with this tutorial.
 You can also find a lot of good information on the MyFICO.com website (it’s owned by the company that actually designed the FICO credit-scoring model, used by most mortgage lenders).

 Disclaimer: This article explains how credit scores can affect mortgage rates and the resulting monthly payments.
 Lender’s use a variety of factors when assigning interest rates to home loans.
 They consider the “whole borrower,” instead of looking at just one factor.
 The examples provided above are generic in nature and may not apply to your situation.
 This article has been provided for educational use and does not constitute financial advice.
 Please do not make any financial decisions based solely on the information presented above.